What you should know about the HPV vaccine

 When should you get the HPV vaccine?

 The HPV vaccine not only prevents cervical cancer, but also protects against cancers of the throat, anus or genitals in both men and women.
-Because of this, the Centers for Disease Control and Prevention (CDC) recommends boys and girls between 9 and 11 receive two doses of the HPV vaccine six to 12 months apart.
+Because of this, the Centers for Disease Control and Prevention (CDC) recommends children between 9 and 11 receive two doses of the HPV vaccine six to 12 months apart.
 Teens and young adults — ages 15 to 26 — need three doses of the vaccine.

 The immune system develops a stronger response to the HPV vaccine when it’s given at a younger age.
 Getting vaccinated before becoming sexually active is also beneficial.